 Skip to main content

-The Commitments screen provides a centralized inventory of all your cloud financial commitments, including Reserved Instances and Savings Plans.
-You can view commitment details—such as status, type, term, and expiration—across AWS and Azure from a single table.
+The Commitments screen provides a centralized inventory of all your cloud financial commitments, including Reserved Instances, Savings Plans, and contract commitments.
+You can view commitment details—such as status, type, term, and expiration—across AWS, Azure, and Vercel from a single table.
 Use the Commitments screen to audit your current commitments, identify upcoming expirations, and understand your commitment portfolio before creating Financial Commitment Reports or Savings Models.

 Supported Providers

-The Commitments screen automatically syncs and displays financial commitments from connected AWS and Azure integrations.
+The Commitments screen automatically syncs and displays financial commitments from connected AWS, Azure, and Vercel integrations.
 The following commitment types are supported.

 ProviderCommitment Types